Skip to content

 Privacy Policy

 Live Well York (LWY) is a community information website for adults run in partnership with 18 organisations led by the City of York Council (CYC or "we").
-We comply with UK data protection and privacy legislation and our data protection notification is registered with the Information Commissioner’s Office (ICO), reference: Z5809563.
+CYC) current data protection notification is registered with the Information Commissioner’s Office (ICO) – reference Z5809563.
+We regularly review this privacy notice, and it was last updated in May 2025.

 The Content Management System of LWY is provided by Public Partnerships, which is a trading name of Public Consulting Group UK Limited (PCG UK).
 PCG UK operates a number of websites on behalf of local authorities.

-We respect your privacy and are committed to protecting your personal data.
-This Privacy Notice (together with our terms of use and any other documents referred to in it) will inform you as to how we look after your personal data when you visit LWY (regardless of where you visit from) and tell you about your privacy rights and how the law protects you.
+This privacy notice (together with our terms of use and any other documents referred to in it) tells you what to expect when we process your information when you visit LWY (regardless of where you visit from)

 It is important that you read this Privacy Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.